By South Africa specialist Jaanki

 It’s not every day that you see a whale.
 And there are even fewer days where you can see one from your bed.
 But in Hermanus, South Africa’s premier whale-watching destination, this is more than feasible, with guesthouses and hotels overlooking Walker Bay.
 In these deep waters, migratory southern right whales come close to shore to breed, their muscular tails somehow able to propel their huge bodies out of the waves, captivating onlookers.

-Elsewhere off South Africa’s coast, humpbacks make their way northeast towards their breeding grounds off Mozambique and Madagascar — boat trips can help you get close to them and other marine life, including dolphins, seals and whale sharks.
+Elsewhere off South Africa’s coast, humpbacks make their way northeast toward their breeding grounds off Mozambique and Madagascar — boat trips can help you get close to them and other marine life, including dolphins, seals and whale sharks.

 Which whale species can you see in South Africa?